Aletheios/v-drag-drop/README.md

 **Minimalistic drag & drop directives for [Vue.js](https://vuejs.org/)**

-**Note: Version 2.x of v-drag-drop is compatible with Vue 3 only.
+**Note: Versions 2.x and above of v-drag-drop are compatible with Vue 3 only.
 Install version 1.x if you use Vue 2.**

 Designed to encapsulate some of the peculiarities of the native Drag & Drop API and make it easier to use with Vue.js.
 Also adds some handy features like namespaces.